 3:21-22.
-PRINCIPLES OF BIOLOGY.
+Principles of Biology.
 4 credits each semester.

 Selected biological principles will be treated in historically oriented lectures, and illustrated by studies in the laboratory.
 The first semester will deal with principles most easily illustrated by plant materials, the second with those best treated in connection with animals, but neither semester is to be exclusively botany or zoology.
+Not open to students who have credit in 3:51-52 or 3:61-62.